 Crushed stone jogging paths line the park’s main circulation routes and are supplemented by 3-miles of accessible, pedestrian-only trails.
 The western park features a 3-acre Great Lawn ideal for activities like tossing a ball, practicing cartwheels, playing quidditch, or just hanging out with friends around a picnic.
 The field is wrapped by a quarter-mile soft-surface track that separates the lawn from the native prairie that surrounds it.
 Elsewhere, there are water play opportunities in the restored creek beds and occasions for informal nature play to be discovered throughout the grounds.

-Spaces for events and exhibition
+Spaces for public collection and event

 At the center of the new park is a landing known as “The Central Yard.”
 This space includes large custom urban furniture for lounging and people watching, as well as a handsome comfort station and shaded pavilion that can host small events, exhibitions and performances.
 The pavilion opens out to a larger 13,000-square foot plaza space that is designed to be flexible enough to host informal everyday activities, as well as special events, large gatherings, and food trucks or a makers’/growers’ market.